-Installing Kodi on a Fire Stick
+How to Install Kodi on Amazon Fire Stick

 Kodi is a free application that can allow you to access your entire digital media library on your regular TV, steam from free movie sites, and stream from Google Play or other premium movie sites.
 While Amazon’s Fire TV Stick only supports streaming from Amazon Prime, installing Kodi on the stick will allow you to access nearly every type of media that the Internet and your computer has to offer.

-Is it OK to Install Kodi?
+Is it OK to install Kodi on a Fire Stick?

 Nothing about Kodi is inherently illegal.
 Kodi is persecuted because many people end up using it in illegal ways, just don’t misuse it and it is perfectly legal.